 Schedule a free consultation with a Delaware workers’ compensation attorney today

 The Wilmington workers’ compensation lawyers of Silverman, McDonald & Friedman have experience working to obtain the maximum amount of benefits available.
 If you have suffered an injury or disease that makes it impossible for you to travel to our office, we will come to your home.
-You can reach us toll-free at 302-888-2900 or you can fill out our contact form to make an appointment at one of our offices in Wilmington, New Castle or Seaford.
+You can reach us toll-free at 302-888-2900 or you can fill out our contact form to make an appointment at one of our offices in Newark or Seaford.